Maximum Power Transfer Theorem Proof and Example

 Efficiency is something different than power dissipation in load.
 Efficiency is the ratio of power dissipated in load and power provided by the source.
 The efficiency will always be increased by decreasing source internal resistance.

-In the Thevenin Theorem and Norton Theorem, we observed that any linear circuit can be reduced to a single source and single resistor except load resistor.
+In the Thevenin Theorem and Norton Theorem, we observed that any linear circuit can be reduced to a single source and single resistor except a load resistor.
 In the case of a more complex circuit, the load resistor should be equal to Thevenin’s resistor after applying Thevenin’s theorem to the circuit.
-Thévenin’s resistor act as the source internal resistor.
+Thévenin’s resistor acts as the source internal resistor.

 Maximum Power Transfer Theorem Explanation with Example

 Suppose the following complex circuit is reduced to Thevenin’s resistor and Thevenin’s voltage source.
-Where Rth and Vth are fixed and we want to change the load resistor R such that the load gets maximum power dissipation.
+Where Rth and Vth are fixed we want to change the load resistor R such that the load gets maximum power dissipation.

 Maximum Power Transfer Theorem